Autism Adults: Understanding and Working with the Continuum of Need (Core module)

 - To understand the causes of so-called 'challenging' behaviour in adults on the autism spectrum and the ways in which difficult behaviour can be minimised through effective support and adaptations.

 The seven units in this Module are:

-- Collaborative working and the Participation of Individuals on the Autism Spectrum
+- Unit 7: Collaborative working and the participation of autistic adults

 You will get the opportunity to do a short (around 400 words) practice assignment early on in the module, which is marked for feedback only and forms the basis of your first assignment.
 This enables you to check your grasp of academic writing and procedures, such as referencing.
 The assignments are chosen from a list of titles, which change from year to year, to enable you to choose a topic of relevance to your own situation.
 In addition, you may negotiate a title at the appropriate level with the University tutors.